CNAS Is Accepting 2018 Internship Applications

 The Center for a New American Security (CNAS) is accepting applications for its Joseph S. Nye Internship program.
 Candidates may apply for research, external relations or development internships.
 Each internship is for six months.

-We are currently accepting applications for our Fall 2017 intern class.
+We are currently accepting applications for our Spring 2018 intern class.
 Please see below for details about the internships and how to apply.

 The Center for a New American Security (CNAS) develops strong, pragmatic and principled national security and defense policies that promote and protect American interests and values.
 Building on the deep expertise and broad experience of its staff and advisors, CNAS engages policymakers, experts and the public with innovative fact-based research, ideas and analysis to shape and elevate the national security debate.
 As an independent and nonpartisan research institution, CNAS leads efforts to help inform and prepare the national security leaders of today and tomorrow.
 CNAS is located in Washington, D.C., and was established in February 2007 by Co-founders Kurt Campbell and Michèle Flournoy.